EdwardBetts/wikichen.is/_posts/2014-04-02-letters-from-jonathan.md

 category: posting
 ---

-Keeping in touch with the people who matter in my life, as well as cultivating the relationships that can potentially become just as important, has been a problem that's been a particular paint point for me over the past several years as I ventured out into the real world.
+Keeping in touch with the people who matter in my life, as well as cultivating the relationships that can potentially become just as important, has been a particular pain point for me over the past several years as I ventured out into the real world.

 So I decided to finally make something to solve it in my own way.